electrikmilk/scpleditor-accounts-files/docs/upload.md

 **Create .shortcut file**
 ----
-Create shortcut file on the server using binary shortcut data.
+Create shortcut file on the server with binary shortcut data.

 * **URL**